atoptima/Coluna.jl/docs/src/man/decomposition.md

 ![Subproblem n°1 formulation](../static/dw_sp.svg)

-where the $\bar{c}$ is the reduced cost of the original variables computed by the column generation algorithm.
+where $\bar{c}$ is the reduced cost of the original variables computed by the column generation algorithm.

 ## Benders (alpha)